Free yourself! How to unlock a phone from the icy hands of your wireless carrier

 There are several things to keep in mind if you want to unlock your T-Mobile phone:

-- It must be a device from T-Mobile
+- It must be a device from T-Mobile.

-- It must not have been reported lost, stolen, or blocked
+- It must not have been reported lost, stolen, or blocked.

-- It must be attached to an account that has not been canceled, and is in “good standing”
+- It must be attached to an account that is in “good standing.”

-- It must have been active at least 40 days on the requesting line
+- On postpaid accounts, the device must have been active at least 40 days on the requesting line.

-- If the device is on a service contract, at least 18 consecutive monthly payments must have been made
+- If the device is on a service contract, at least 18 consecutive monthly payments must have been made.

 - If using T-Mobile’s Equipment Installment Plan, or if your phone is leased through JUMP!
-On Demand, all payments must be made and the device must be fully paid for
+On Demand, all payments must be made and the device must be fully paid for.

-- T-Mobile may request to see proof of purchase
+- T-Mobile may request to see proof of purchase.

-If your handset is a prepaid model, it’ll need to have been active for at least one year, and the account associated with it must have had more than $100 in refills.
+If your handset is a prepaid model, it will need to have been active for at least one year, and the account associated with it must have had more than $100 in refills.

 So long as you satisfy those requirements, you can use the T-Mobile Mobile Device Unlock Android app to complete the unlocking process.
 Alternatively, you can unlock your phone through a live chat with a T-Mobile customer representative, or by calling 611 from a T-Mobile device, or 1-877-746-0909 from any other phone.